common-workflow-language/governance/fundraising.md

 * Listed as ‘supporting member’ on CWL website
 * Permission to use CWL **supporting** member logo on own materials.
 * Presentation in CWL annual symposium
-* Promotion of CWL-related events hosted by organization via CWL mailing list / twitter etc
+* Promotion of CWL-related events hosted by organization via CWL mailing list / twitter etc, as long as they respect the CWL code of conduct, or equivalent
 * Promotion of CWL-related Job Advertisements via CWL mailing list / twitter etc
 * Receipt of semi-annual CWL update newsletter